lashifrin/ejabberd-modules/mod_statsdx/trunk/README.txt

 This module requires mod_statsdx.

-Add to ejabberd.cfg, 'modules' section the basic configuration:
+Enable the module in ejabberd.cfg for example with a basic configuration:
+{modules, [
+  ...
-  {mod_stats2file,     []},
+  {mod_stats2file, []}
+ ]}.

 Configurable options:
   interval: Time between updates, in minutes (default: 5)
   type: Type of output.
 Allowed values: html, txt, dat (default: html)
-  basefilename: Base filename, including absolute path (default: "/tmp/ejasta")
+  basefilename: Base filename including absolute path (default: "/tmp/ejasta")
   split: If split the statistics in several files (default: false)
   hosts: List of virtual hosts that will be checked.
 By default all